-- Make sure that safe movement in the specified travel range is possible. - Secure the area extending beyond the travel range for the case of further lowering of the gravity-loaded vertical axis. - ✓ The drive controller is switched on. - 1.
-Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
+- Make sure that safe movement in the specified travel range is possible. - Secure the area extending beyond the travel range for the case of further lowering of the gravity-loaded vertical axis. - ✓ The drive controller is switched on and ready to switch on (E48 = 2: Ready for switch-on). - 1.
+Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
 Select the Brake wizard > Test brake. - 3.
 B306 Permitted direction for actions of the brake:

 Define the permitted travel direction.
 Calibration only takes place in one travel direction.
-If both directions of rotation are permitted, travel proceeds in the positive direction. - B307 Standstill window brake test: Enter the angle of rotation that the drive evaluates as a standstill. - 5.
-Select the Calibrate brake wizard. - 6.
+If both directions of rotation are permitted, travel proceeds in the positive direction.

+- 4. B307 Standstill window brake test: - Enter the angle of rotation that the drive evaluates as a standstill. - 5.
+Select the Brake wizard > Calibrate brake. - 6.
 Click Calibrate release/engaging time for brake. - ⇒ Calibration of the brake is executed. - ⇒ The determined times are stored in F04 and F05. - ⇒ F96[1] indicates the progress. - ⇒ F96[2] outputs the result of the action. - 7.
 Afterwards, save the determined values in non-volatile memory (A00).